An official website of the State of Oregon

 Taxpayers who apply for the tax credit will be granted an automatic filing extension.
 The bill also specifies the hour threshold at which overtime is paid for different years, industries, and number of employees.
 See the Agricultural Employer Overtime Tax Credit Tables below.

-Also, Senate Bill (SB) 1524 (2022) added the provision that a three-year net operating loss carryback is allowed.
+Also, Senate Bill (SB) 1524 (2022) added the provision that a three-year net operating loss carryback is allowed for eligible taxpayers.